MicrosoftDocs/VBA-Docs/api/Office.IDocumentInspector.GetInfo.md

 [HRESULT]

-> [!NOTE]
+## Remarks

-> The  **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Visual Basic for Applications (VBA).
+The **IDocumentInspector** object is for the exclusive use of custom Document Inspector module authors and cannot be used with Visual Basic for Applications (VBA).

 ## See also